-Co-create a Safe and Secure Society Through Sophistication of Infrastructure everyone will be able to enjoy various digital services with peace of mind.
+Co-create a Safe and Secure Society Through Sophistication of Infrastructure

-As information infrastructure becomes increasingly complex, NRI is promoting businesses that undertake security-guaranteed infrastructure as a managed service.
+As information infrastructure becomes increasingly complex, NRI is promoting businesses that undertake securityguaranteed infrastructure as a managed service.
 The integration of business and technology is accelerating, and digital twins are expected to create new business models.

 As we work toward 2030, we aim for a state that contributes to the realization of a strong and flexible society.
-In this society, social infrastructure and data will be protected by an advanced IT infrastructure that operates stably and is resistant to disasters and cyber risks, and
+In this society, social infrastructure and data will be protected by an advanced IT infrastructure that operates stably and is resistant to disasters and cyber risks, and everyone will be able to enjoy various digital services with peace of mind.